arnaugm/behat-functional-testing/README.md

 To execute the tests with the diferent drivers use the defined profiles

-Symfony2 -> bin/behat
+* Symfony2 -> bin/behat
-Zombie.js -> bin/behat --profile zombie
+* Zombie.js -> bin/behat --profile zombie
-Sahi -> bin/behat --profile sahi
+* Sahi -> bin/behat --profile sahi
-Selenium2 -> bin/behat --profile selenium2
+* Selenium2 -> bin/behat --profile selenium2

 ## Conclusions
-* It is possible to use the "check" option in radio buttons when using sahi, the other drivers complain expecting a checkbox
+* It is possible to use the "check" option in radio buttons when using sahi, the other drivers complain expecting a checkbox.
+For radio buttons is necessary to create your own step, as there is none defined by default in the MinkExtension.